STUDY

 East Coast College building

-This module builds on previous study undertaken by students at Level 5, and takes as its basis the theoretical knowledge acquired in research methodology and process together with skills in the critical evaluation of published research.
-It provides students with an opportunity planning, design, analysis and critical evaluation.
-To investigate a topic of their own choice, and seeks to equip them with the skills of project
+This module builds on previous study undertaken at Level 5 and takes as its basis the theoretical knowledge acquired in research methodology and process together with skills in the critical evaluation of published research.
+It provides you with an opportunity planning, design, analysis, and critical evaluation and to investigate a topic of your own choice and seeks to equip you with the skills of project

 Entry Requirements